storyblok/field-type-examples/picker-starter/README.md

 In this starter example, we accept two options by default, they are:

 - `limit`: how many items this starter can select
-- `selectOnly`: which service/tab we want to show.
-By default, as we have two services (products and categories), you're able to pass `product` or `category` as value.

 See below how to test these options using our Sandbox: